Optimism for Boosting Concurrency

 By contrast, we focus here on a \emph{dynamic} model where the scheduler cannot use the prior knowledge of all the shared addresses to be accessed.
 Also, unlike~\cite{KP79,Her90}, we require \emph{all} operations, including aborted ones, to observe (locally) consistent states.
 As we confirm experimentally, our (provably optimal) optimistic implementation incurs negligible scheduling overhead, which makes the motivation of the metric proposed in~\cite{KP79} applicable.

-Gramoli et al.~\cite{GHF10} defined a concurrency metric, the \emph{input acceptance}, as the ratio of committed transactions over aborted transactions when the Unlike our metric, TM executes the given schedule.
-Input acceptance does not apply to lock-based programs.
+Gramoli et al.~\cite{GHF10} defined a concurrency metric, the \emph{input acceptance}, as the ratio of committed transactions over aborted transactions when TM executes the given schedule.
+Unlike our metric, input acceptance does not apply to lock-based programs.

 \ignore{ A quite different but popular concurrency notion, called \emph{disjoint-access parallelism}~\cite{israeli-disjoint}, was recently considered in the TM context~\cite{AHM09,EFKMT12}.
 A TM is disjoint-access parallel (DAP) if it guarantees that two transactions accessing the same meta-data also access the same transactional object.
 Our concurrency metric not only applies to lock-based implementations but is also more fine-grained ones \petr{did not get this point} as it allows to determine relative concurrency provided by different DAP implementations. }